plus3it/watchmaker/docs/findings/el9.md

   .. _Set the UEFI Boot Loader Admin Username to a Non-Default Value: #set-the-uefi-boot-loader-admin-username-to-a-non-default-value
   .. _Ensure Logs Sent To Remote Host: #ensure-logs-sent-to-remote-host
   .. _Configure Multiple DNS Servers in /etc/resolv.conf: #configure-multiple-dns-servers-in-/etc/resolv.conf
+  .. _The operating system must use a separate file system for /tmp: #rhel-9-must-use-a-separate-file-system-for-/tmp
+  .. _Add nodev Option to /tmp: #add-nodev-option-to-/tmp
   .. _Add noexec Option to /tmp: #add-noexec-option-to-/tmp
+  .. _Add nosuid Option to /tmp: #add-nosuid-option-to-/tmp
   .. _Configure System to Forward All Mail For The Root Account: #configure-system-to-forward-all-mail-for-the-root-account
   .. _Ensure Chrony is only configured with the server directive: #ensure-chrony-is-only-configured-with-the-server-directive
   .. _Enable SSH Server firewalld Firewall Exception: #enable-ssh-server-firewalld-firewall-exception